padeen/chess_engine/README.md

 ## Running

-ChessEngine is included as a dependency of ChessInterface.
+Add ChessEngine to the same parent folder as ChessInterface.
 Start application through ChessInterface.